sulmanweb/currency_layer_api/README.md

 ## Code of Conduct

-Everyone interacting in the CurrencyApi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/currency_api/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the CurrencyLayerApi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/currency_layer_api/blob/main/CODE_OF_CONDUCT.md).